Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 to spot the one step that has an issue.
 That's what the debugger above does.

 ## Benchmarks

+### Thesis Benchmarks
+Once the debugger has been tested on small examples such as `ex1`, `ex2`, etc. we can run it on some real world problems that it was built for in the first place.
+`test6cvc` abd `test8cvc5` are two such examples, but the ones that this debugger could really help with are `thesistest1` to `thesistest7`.
+This new SMTCoq checker was tested on 138 benchmarks and it passed on all but 7 of them.
+These are those 7 benchmarks for which the checker returns `false`: if you `cd` into the directory for `thesistestn` and run `coqc thesistestn.v`, you will see that it returns `false`.
+We need to use the debug file to figure out which part of the certificate checking SMTCoq fails at.
+These can help us better refine our debugger script so that it can find the exact source of failure in a large certificate.

+Once we successfully use the script on these 7 tests, we can move on to a much larger set of benchmarks, as detailed below.

+### Larger Benchmarks
 The expected behavior of the SMTCoq checker - given a proof certificate file (`.pf` file) that correctly justifies the assertions in an SMT file (`.smt` file) - is that it returns `true`.